 Rand firmer against dollar, seen on backfoot

-While a deal still looked elusive following talks between the United States and China last week, both sides later published positive statements and the US Trade Representative’s office described the talks as “productive”.
+Peregrine Treasury Solutions said in a note that while the rand had firmed from a session low touched earlier, it had still started the week on the “backfoot” as investors waited for more clarity over the US-China talks.

-However Peregrine Treasury Solutions said in a note that while the rand was firmer than a session’s low reached overnight, it was still starting the week on the “backfoot” as investors waited for more clarity over the US-China talks.
-Shares across Asia also slipped on Monday.
+Although Washington and Beijing labelled two days of talks last week as “productive” and “constructive”, a deal appeared elusive after Chinese officials unexpectedly cancelled a visit to farms in the US on Friday.

-“There is very little support for the currency between [its current] level and R15.00 and a range of R14.86 to R14.98 is on the cards for Monday,” Peregrine’s note said.
+Weaker-than-expected global economic data added to investor worries over the trade dispute’s effects on the world economy.

 More in Business